-Since gratitude needs to be taught often, we need fun and different ideas instead of having to constantly offer up zero cookies or one cookie.
+But our kids need to be taught how to be more grateful, and since the concept needs to be reinforced often, we need fun and different ideas instead of having to constantly offer up zero cookies or one cookie.

 Want a simple way to help our kids be more grateful every day?
 This one simple trick to remind our kids to be grateful for the simple things in their lives will be a game changer.

 Help your kids write meaningful thank you notes with this printable “recipe” for a great thank you note they can use for birthday gifts and holiday gifts.

 Send Gratitude Notes to your family, friends and teacher with these printable notecards.

 Thank our Essential Workers with this printable thank you coloring activity pages…they’re perfect for grocery store workers, mail carriers, delivery people, garbage/recycling collectors, teachers and of course, medical professionals.